Thanks for stopping by!

 I’m intrigued with the psychosocial aspects of otherness: the quality or fact of being different.
 Therefore, my writing often includes themes of growing up; aging; family dynamics; and also romantic couplings, including how character’s race, sexual orientation, and gender inform interpersonal relationships.

-My writing has appeared and/or is forthcoming on thewritelife.com, mrbellersneighborhood.com, and in Newtown Literary.
-My novel, The Truth About Goodbye, is available from all major book outlets.
+My writing has appeared on thewritelife.com, mrbellersneighborhood.com, and in Newtown Literary.
+My novel, The Truth About Goodbye, is available from your favorite Indie bookstore and all other outlets.

 Currently, I live in Forest Hills, NY with my husband, cat, and a lovingly supportive stand up desk named Ruth.